Claim for your employees' wages through the Coronavirus Job Retention Scheme

 Employers should discuss with their staff and make any changes to the employment contract by agreement.
 When employers are making decisions in relation to the process, including deciding who to offer furlough to, equality and discrimination laws will apply in the usual way.

 To be eligible for the grant employers must confirm in writing to their employee confirming that they have been furloughed.
+If this is done in a way that is consistent with employment law, that consent is valid for the purposes of claiming the CJRS.
+There needs to be a written record, but the employee does not have to provide a written response.
 A record of this communication must be kept for five years.

 You do not need to place all your employees on furlough.
 However, those employees who you do place on furlough cannot undertake work for you.